phuongtran7/Trello2Monthly/README.md

 ## Installation
 ### Windows
-If you don't want to compile the program by yourself, you can head over the release tab a get a pre-compiled version.
+If you don't want to compile the program by yourself, you can head over the <a href="https://github.com/phuongtran7/Trello2Monthly/releases">releases</a> tab a get a pre-compiled version.

-1. Install cpprestsdk and spdlog with Microsoft's <a href="https://github.com/Microsoft/vcpkg">vcpkg</a>.
+1. Install cpprestsdk, spdlog and cpptoml with Microsoft's <a href="https://github.com/Microsoft/vcpkg">vcpkg</a>.
 2. Clone the project: `git clone https://github.com/phuongtran7/Trello2Monthly.git`.
 3. Build the project.